mdudzik/mdudzik.github.io/_pages/about.md

 ## need

-- From Andrew: text for above and replacement for "category theorist, working mathematician" (was Emily Riehl's)
+- From Andrew: text for above and replacement for "category theorist, working mathematician"
 - ~~will disappear Talks link above until there is something to put there~~
 - CV above is bare minimum.
 Can add more as you wish.
 - Click publications link.  ~~Still currently fixing and verifying all the URLs~~  All URLs should work